18F/handbook/pages/18f/how-18f-works/research-guidelines.md

 [how do I complete a micropurchase request?]({{site.baseurl}}/office-of-acquisition/#how-do-i-complete-a-micropurchase) in the handbook.

+### Use usertesting.com

-**Use usertesting.com:** Teams can also use usertesting.com, if that’s applicable.
+Teams can also use usertesting.com, if that’s applicable.
 TTS currently has a no cost agreement for that service (with help from a third party vendor)
 [per instructions](https://docs.google.com/document/d/1zJuzKW1txg73ukZlFF37vp5RRhf-iR0r2QZzs0-MXY8/edit).